-- Certify the Plan - Submit permit application or notice of intent sedimentation control as good as their maintenance.

-Once the Plan has been developed, an authorized representative must sign it.
+- Certify the Plan - Submit permit application or notice of intent Once the Plan has been developed, an authorized representative must sign it.
 Now is the time to submit the permit application or notice of intent.
 Your permit might require that the Plan be kept on site, so be sure to keep it available for the staff implementing the Plan.